Celebrity

-Celebrity is a condition of fame and broad public recognition of a person or group as a result of the attention given to them by mass media.
-An individual may attain a celebrity status from having great wealth, their participation in sports or the entertainment industry, their position as a political figure, or even from their connection to another celebrity.
+Celebrity is a condition of fame and broad public recognition of a person or group due to the attention given to them by mass media.
+The word is also used to refer to famous individuals.
+A person may attain celebrity status by having great wealth, participation in sports or the entertainment industry, their position as a political figure, or even their connection to another celebrity.
 'Celebrity' usually implies a favorable public image, as opposed to the neutrals 'famous' or 'notable', or the negatives 'infamous' and 'notorious'.

 History

-In his 2020 book Dead Famous: an unexpected history of celebrity, British historian Greg Jenner uses the definition:
+In his 2020 book Dead Famous: An Unexpected History Of Celebrity, British historian Greg Jenner uses the definition:

 Although his book is subtitled "from Bronze Age to Silver Screen", and despite the fact that "Until very recently, sociologists argued that celebrity was invented just over 100 years ago, in the flickering glimmer of early Hollywood" and the suggestion that some medieval saints might qualify, Jenner asserts that the earliest celebrities lived in the early 1700s, his first example being Henry Sacheverell.
+Over time, the invention of more types of mass media has broadened the ways in which people have become famous.

 Athletes in Ancient Greece were welcomed home as heroes, had songs and poems written in their honor, and received free food and gifts from those seeking celebrity endorsement.
 Ancient Rome similarly lauded actors and notorious gladiators, and Julius Caesar appeared on a coin in his own lifetime (a departure from the usual depiction of battles and divine lineage).

-In the early 12th century, Thomas Becket became famous following his murder.
-He was promoted by the Christian Church as a martyr and images of him and scenes from his life became widespread in just a few years.
-In a pattern often repeated, what started as an explosion of popularity (often referred to with the suffix 'mania') turned into long-lasting fame: pilgrimages to Canterbury Cathedral where he was killed became instantly fashionable and the fascination with his life and death have inspired plays and films.
+In the early 12th century, Thomas Becket became famous following his murder, the first possible case of posthumous popularity.
+The Christian Church promoted him as a martyr, and images of him and scenes from his life became widespread in just a few years.
+In a pattern often repeated, what started as an explosion of popularity (often referred to with the suffix 'mania') turned into long-lasting fame: pilgrimages to Canterbury Cathedral, where he was killed, became instantly fashionable, and the fascination with his life and death inspired plays and films.